 Don’t worry here we have different solutions help to fix Windows 10 Remote desktop connection problems.

 Go through your internet connection

 It is common knowledge that the Remote Desktop Feature entirely depends upon Internet connectivity.
 So, foremost, you need to check your internet connection and make sure that everything is working properly between your device and the local internet connection.
 You can check the network status from your computer if the connection isn’t right, then you can check your internet router and other cables.
-If you don’t find any problem in your connection, then you can contact your internet service providers as sometimes the server of a data providing company is down.
+If you don’t find any problem with your connection, then you can contact your internet service providers as sometimes the server of a data providing company is down.

 Pro tip: Press Windows + R, type google.com -t and click ok if you are getting replay like the image shown below then there is no more problem with an internet connection.
-But if you are not getting replay then you must check and fix your internet connection problem first.
+But if you are not getting a replay then you must check and fix your internet connection problem first.